ElektraInitiative/libelektra/src/libs/highlevel/README.md

 ### Raw Values

 You can use `const char * elektraGetRawString (Elektra * elektra, const char * name)` to read the raw (string) value of a key.
 No type checking or type conversion will be attempted.
-Additionally this function is guaranteed to not call the fatal error handler.
-It will simply return
-`NULL`, if the key was not found.
+Additionally this function does not call the fatal error handler.
+It will simply return `NULL`, if the key was not found.

 If you want to set a raw value (e.g. if you want to extend the API with your own custom types), use `void elektraSetRawString (Elektra * elektra, const char * name, const char * value, KDBType type, ElektraError ** error)`.
 Obviously you have